-If you deposit your money with a bank, the bank provides you an interest for your deposits.
-At the rate the bank provides you interest is called the Nominal Interest Rate.
+If you deposit your money with a bank, the bank provides you interest in your deposits.
+At the rate, the bank provides your interest is called the Nominal Interest Rate.
 For example, if your bank provides 6% per year, then the nominal interest rate is 6%.

 Real Rate of Return

 You can use this simplified formula to calculate the real rate of return:

 Nominal Interest Rate – Inflation Rate = Real Rate of Return

 To get a Real Rate of Return, you have to deduct the Inflation Rate from the Nominal Interest Rate (or your yearly return).

 But the accurate formula is shown below: